Don't F#*k Up Shepard!

 “Dear Lord, please don’t let me f--- up”

-Mercury-Redstone 3 finally lifted off at 9:34 a.m.
+Mercury-Redstone 3 finally ignighted her engines and lifted off at 9:34 a.m.
 ET, watched by an estimated 45 million television viewers in the United States.
-Shepard was subjected to a maximum acceleration of 6.3g just before the Redstone engine shut down, two minutes and 22 seconds after launch.
-Freedom 7's space-fixed velocity was 5,134 miles per hour, close to the planned value.
+Shepard was subjected to a maximum acceleration of 6.3g just before the Redstone engine shut down two minutes and 22 seconds after launch.
+Freedom 7's space-fixed velocity was five thousand one hundred and thirty four miles per hour, close to the planned value.
 Ten seconds later, the escape tower was jettisoned.
-At the three-minute mark, the automated attitude control system rotated Freedom 7, turning it so the heat shield faced forward ready for re-entry.
+At the three-minute mark, the automated attitude control system rotated Freedom 7, turning it so the heat shield faced forward in preparation for re-entry.

-The secondary objective was to make observations of the ground from the spacecraft; returning the spacecraft to automatic control, Shepard found that he was able to distinguish major land masses from clouds easily, and could make out coastlines, islands and major lakes, but had difficulty identifying cities.
+The secondary mision objective was to make observations of the ground from the spacecraft; returning to automatic control, Shepard found that he was able to distinguish major land masses from clouds easily and could make out coastlines, islands and major lakes, but had difficulty identifying cities.
 He had problems working with the spacecraft periscope - early Mercury capsules had a small periscope rather than a viewing window - and had to abandon an attempt to change optical filters on it.

-Under automatic control, the spacecraft had developed a slight movement as it passed through peak altitude; Shepard now switched into the "fly-by-wire" mode, where the pilot used a controller to order the automatic system to fire the rockets for the desired positioning, rather than manually controlling the individual jets.
-Adjusting roll and yaw, he found the pitch position was around ten degrees too shallow - 25 degrees rather than the desired 35 for reentry - and as he began to correct it, the timed retrorockets fired to send him into reentry.
-The retrorocket pack - strapped atop the heat shield and so requiring release before reentry - was successfully jettisoned, but the confirmation light failed, requiring Shepard to activate the manual override for the jettison system before it confirmed that the rockets were fully released.
+Under automatic control, the spacecraft had developed a slight movement as it passed through peak altitude.
+Shepard now switched into the "fly-by-wire" mode, where the pilot used a controller to order the automatic system to fire the rockets for the desired positioning rather than manually controlling the individual jets.
+Adjusting roll and yaw, Shepard found the pitch position was around ten degrees too shallow - 25 degrees rather than the desired 35 for reentry - and as he began to correct it, the timed retrorockets fired to send him into reentry.
+The retrorocket pack - strapped atop the heat shield required release before reentry - and was successfully jettisoned, but the confirmation light failed, requiring Shepard to activate the manual override for the jettison system before it confirmed that the rockets were fully released.

-A recovery helicopter arrived after a few minutes, and after a brief problem with the spacecraft antenna, the capsule was lifted partly out of the water in order to allow Shepard to leave by the main hatch.
-He squeezed out of the door and into a sling hoist, and was pulled into the helicopter, which flew both the astronaut and his spacecraft to a waiting aircraft carrier, the USS Lake Champlain.
+The USMC recovery helicopter arrived after a few minutes and after a brief problem with the spacecraft antenna, the capsule was lifted partly out of the water in order to allow Shepard to egress by the main hatch.
+He squeezed out of the door and into a sling hoist and then pulled into the awaiting helicopter, which flew both the astronaut and his spacecraft to a waiting aircraft carrier, the USS Lake Champlain.

 The whole recovery process had taken only eleven minutes, from splashdown to arriving aboard.

 "The first plane ride was in a homemade glider my buddy and I built.
-Unfortunately we didn't get more than four feet off the ground, because it crashed."
+Unfortunately, we didn't get more than four feet off the ground, because it crashed." - Astronaut Alan Shepard

-Not only did Ol'Shepard not F__K Up, but he later commanded mighty Saturn V rocket on the Apollo 14 mission, piloting the lunar lander to the most accurate landing of all the Apollo missions.
-That day, Alan became the fifth and oldest person to walk on the Moon, and the only astronaut of the original Mercury Seven to have stepped foot on the Moon.
+Not only did Ol'Shepard not F__K Up, but he later commanded the mighty Saturn V rocket on the Apollo 14 mission, piloting the lunar lander to the most accurate landing of all the Apollo missions.
+That day, Alan became the fifth and oldest person to walk on the Moon and the only astronaut of the original Mercury Seven to have stepped foot on our Moon.

 Shepard's first flight failed to reach more than 4 feet in altitude.....due to his resilience, his later flights succeeded in reaching substantially higher altitudes.